(Disclosure: Some of the links below may be affiliate links)

-As we will see later on, it is also helpful for estimating tax reductions.
+As we will see later, it is also helpful for estimating tax reductions.

 Progressive tax Misconception

 The Swiss tax system is generally progressive.
-It means that high-income people are paying a higher tax rate than lower-income people.
-This is opposed to a system where all people would pay the same tax rate regardless of income.
+It means that high-income people pay a higher tax rate than lower-income people.
+This is opposed to a system where everyone would pay the same tax rate regardless of income.
 Most countries are using a progressive tax system.

-Since the taxes are different from each state, some states are different.
-A few states are using a fixed (proportional) tax rate instead of progressive tax brackets.
+Since the taxes are different in each canton, some cantons are different.
+A few cantons use a fixed (proportional) tax rate instead of progressive tax brackets.

 But in practice, this is not the case (and such a system would not make sense even from a tax point of view).
 The reason is that once you end up in the next tax bracket, only new income is taxed at this level.